TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/stscopingqstn-security-center-securitycenter.md

 For any other security issue in Azure please select the appropriate service.
 Example: Suspicious activity on your VM -> COMPUTE -> Virtual Machine running...

-Delays to resolve non Azure Security Center issueswill occur if you use this service to open a support case.
+Delays to resolve non Azure Security Center issues will occur if you use this service to open a support case.